sullyj3/bit/REFACTOR_NOTES.md

 todo
-- rename CursorLocation to BufferLocation
-- move text manipulation functions from buffer to their own module
+- move some modules from app to src